sanjibsinha/sanjibsinha/README.md

 - [Lab: Read the Latest Updated Articles on Flutter Tool Kit](https://sanjibsinha.com/category/flutter)

 ## And, of course, there is another - The website - [https://sinhasanjib.com](https://sinhasanjib.com) was born out of my impetuous passion for Language.
-Not any programming or machine language, but human or natural language.
+Not any programming or machine language this time, but human or natural language.

 ## Have you not coded before?
 Well, we have a commonness.
 It's because at one point we all started as non-coders who had not coded before.
 As a result, I thought tThe website - [https://sinhasanjib.com](https://sinhasanjib.com) might be another project that deals with very beginning staff.
-You will get an initial ideas on programming.
+You will get an initial ideas on how we use natural languages, the similar patterns in Grammar and many more.
 ## Do you want to build a mobile application?
 In that case, you may read these Books to build Flutter App from scratch.
 ### In English